mendix/docs/content/data-hub/general/Introducing_Using_the_DH_into_your_Organisation_(W.md

 ## X.2 Using Data Hub to Share Data - an example

 1. Developer of **Sales APP** has Customer data in his App which he wants share with the rest of the company.
-Publishes useful groups of entities (datasets) that would be useful in an OData REST service.
+Publishes useful groups of entities (datasets) that would be useful in an **OData REST service**.
-   1. The developer organizes the published services to group the datasets into relevant services oriented towards specific use cases.
+   1. The developer organizes the published services to group the **datasets** into relevant services oriented towards specific use cases.
 Not all of the information is necessary, or should be shared, so only entities and attributes of these entities are published.
    2. Developers of **Delivery APP** and **Invoicing APP** discover the **Customer* datasets in the organizations Data Hub.
       1. They qualify the datasets by examining the originating app and the *quality* of the data.
       2. In Mendix Studio Pro each developer drags the required entities from the published services into the Domain Model and can immediately start using them in their app modeling.
 The service contract is consumed, but only the required entities are accessed.